-This 24-hour emergency number operates in Arlington County to provide help to individuals in a mental health crisis.
-You can call to find out more about services like evaluation, crisis intervention, stabilization, and psychiatric services including short-term counseling.
+This 24-hour emergency number operates in Arlington County to provide help to people in a mental health crisis.
+You can call to find out more about services like evaluation, crisis intervention, stabilization, and psychiatric services, including short-term counseling.

 Washington Recovery Helpline 1-866-789-1511

 The Washington Recovery Helpline is a 24-hour confidential helpline for residents of Washington State.
 You can call the helpline if you are experiencing mental health problems or struggling with a substance use disorder.
 Trained staff and volunteers will offer support and connect you to treatment resources in your community.

 The King County Crisis Line provides 24-hour support to individuals and families in an emotional crisis.
 You can call the crisis hotline to get immediate help, including professional consultation and connections to appropriate services.

 Help for WV is a 24/7 helpline for residents of West Virginia struggling with mental health or addiction issues.
 The hotline is staffed by accredited peer-support recovery coaches who have personal experience with addiction and mental health problems.
 The hotline is funded by the Department of Health and Human Resources.
 Calls are confidential.
 You can contact the helpline for support and referrals, including outpatient counseling, medication-assisted treatment, self-help groups, residential treatment, and psychiatric counseling.

 West Virginia Bureau for Behavioral Health 1-304-356-4811

 The Division on Alcoholism and Drug Abuse of the West Virginia Bureau for Behavioral Health is the state authority responsible for the prevention, treatment, rehabilitation, and education about substance abuse.
 Call the helpline for more information about their various programs and access to recovery resources.